gpt-engineer-org/gpt-engineer/README.md

-# GPT Engineer
+# GPT Engineer Online
-**Specify what you want it to build, the AI asks for clarification, and then builds it.**
+**Specify what you want it to build, the AI asks for clarification, and then builds it.
+Now all run in the web.**

 GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.
+######
+This Repository's main goal is to bring the great help that AntonOsika/gpt-engineer gave to the web.

 ## Project philosophy
 - Simple to get value
+- Add to the WWW
 - Flexible and easy to add new own "AI steps".
-See `steps.py`.
 - Incrementally build towards a user experience of:
   1. high level prompting
   2. giving feedback to the AI that it will remember over time